The Svedberg Laboratory: Proton therapy

-In June 2015 the Uppsala University Hospital will finish their treatments at TSL and move over to Skandion, a new dedicated clinic for Proton therapy in Uppsala, Sweden.
+In June 2015 the Uppsala University Hospital finished their treatments at TSL and moved over to Skandion, a new dedicated clinic for proton therapy in Uppsala, Sweden.

-The Irradiation facilities for Radiation testing
+Irradiation facilities for radiation testing

-At TSL there are facilities with high-energy particle beams for different purposes.
+At TSL there were facilities with high-energy particle beams for different purposes.

-The users mostly use them for testing reliability of electronic equipment under radiation exposure, accelerated radiation testing.
+The users mostly used them for testing reliability of electronic equipment under radiation exposure, accelerated radiation testing.

 Other use has also been seen, such as biomedical research, material science and production of filters and other things.